ovh/docs/pages/bare_metal_cloud/dedicated_servers/rcw-changing-admin-password-on-windows/guide.en-gb.md

 ![disk_import_sync](images/disk_import_sync.png){.thumbnail}

 > [!primary]
-> In this example, the volume status is "Resynching" because the server was hard-rebooted in rescue mode.
-This is an expected status and it is not caused by the rescue itself.
+> In this example, the volume status is "Resynching" because the server was hard-rebooted into rescue mode.
+This is an expected status and it is not caused by the rescue mode itself.
+>
 > This will not affect data on the volume and resynchronisation will continue once the server is rebooted on its installed OS.

 > [!warning]